Stewart County Settlements and Bonds, Volume B (Nov. 1824-Feb. 1829)

 268 Nathan Ross, chairman of the Court of Pleas and Quarter Sessions, indentures orphan Moses Black to John Fletcher; securities: Jesse Morris, Christopher Brandon; 5 Aug 1828

-269 sale of the estate of William Bayliss; buyers include Tabitha Bayliss, R. M. Smith, Laurena Manning, David Moor, Jesse Collier, Robert Joiner, James Collier, John Scarborough, William Randle, P. Goff, Joseph Handlin, John H. Bradford, Francis Smith, Uriah Tomlinson, William Tubbs, Henry Weaks, Joel Bayliss, William McGee, John Ford, John Davidson, John Tomlinson Jr., William Williams, James Dunbar Sr.
+269 sale of the estate of William Bayliss; buyers include Tabitha Bayliss, R. M. Smith, Laurena Manning, David Moore, Jesse Collier, Robert Joiner, James Collier, John Scarborough, William Randle, P. Goff, Joseph Handlin, John H. Bradford, Francis Smith, Uriah Tomlinson, William Tubbs, Henry Weaks, Joel Bayliss, William McGee, John Ford, John Davidson, John Tomlinson Jr., William Williams, James Dunbar Sr.

 272 account of the hire of Negroes belonging to the estate of Isaac Brunson, for the year 1825, by administrator Nathan Ross